How do I sign up for Modal and run my first Python function in the cloud (CLI setup steps)?

 ConceptDefinitionWhy it's important

-Modal AppA Python object (modal.App) that groups functions, classes, and endpoints into a deployable unit.It’s the basic unit of deployment: you inspect logs, scale, and manage resources at the App level.
+Modal AppA Python object (modal.App) that groups functions, classes, and resources into a deployable unit.It’s the root of everything you deploy; it defines the boundary of your cloud app.

 How It Works (Step-by-Step)